kenwer/pam-analyzer/README.md

 No combined, summary, or per-week CSVs are produced: the "All campaigns" view in the Examine panel concatenates the per-campaign CSVs in memory, so it always reflects the current per-campaign files.

 ### Examine Detections
 Review and annotate results.
 Detection CSVs are loaded into a grid with multi-column sorting and filtering, inline annotation editing (Verified, Corrected_Species, Comment), and audio playback per detection.
 When more than one model has been run for a campaign, all detections appear in the same grid; sort or filter on the `Model` column to slice by source.
+The info label above the table shows detection counts per model.

+- **Column filters**: Click a column header to open the filter menu.
+Text columns support `contains`, `starts with`, and `ends with` operators.
+The `Campaign`, `ARU`, `Species`, `Model`, `Verified`, and `Corrected_Species` columns also support an "Is one of" operator for multi-value selection.
+Date and time columns have dedicated date range and time range filters.
+Pressing `Enter` in a filter input applies the filter immediately and moves focus to the table.
-The `Max per ARU/Species` control caps how many detections to keep for each ARU and species pair, keeping the highest-confidence ones (set it to `All` to disable).
+- **Max per ARU/Species**: This control caps how many detections to keep for each ARU and species pair, keeping the highest-confidence ones (set it to `All` to disable).
 The cap is applied *after* the per-column filters, so it thins only the rows that already passed those filters.
 For example, filtering `Model` to Perch and then setting the cap to 1 shows the single best Perch detection per ARU and species.
+- **Playback padding**: The `⚙` button lets you configure how many seconds of audio to play before and after each detection, helpful for hearing context around the vocalization.
+These values are saved per-project.
-Annotations are written back to the source CSV (the one the row was loaded from) automatically.
-Filtered results can be exported to a new CSV, and audio snippets for selected detections can be extracted with configurable padding.
+- **Annotations**: Verified, Corrected_Species, and Comment edits are written back to the source CSV automatically.
+- **Export**: The `⬇` button offers CSV export of the currently filtered rows and audio snippet extraction with configurable padding.

 When exporting audio snippets, annotation values are reflected in the output filenames:
 - **Verified**: appends `_confirmed`, `_incorrect`, or `_uncertain` depending on the value.